OctopusDeploy/blog/blog/2025-06/introducing-octoai/index.md

 These custom prompts can embed a wealth of business knowledge and can be easily distributed amongst DevOps teams.
 A well-crafted prompt could easily remove the tedious back-and-forth that first level support teams often engage in, allowing DevOps teams to resolve issues faster.

+## Conclusion

+Software companies demand high-performing DevOps teams, and high-performing DevOps teams must deliver software to production.

+We're supporting DevOps teams with GenAI to:

+* Answer common questions about Octopus and DevOps concepts.
+* Bootstrap new projects with best practices baked in.
+* Provide strong opinions about how to improve existing Octopus spaces.
+* Quickly resolve failed deployments with suggestions based on the deployment logs and other context.

+By putting a DevOps expert in the seat next to you, we aim to help teams deliver software faster and more reliably.

+Happy deployments!